AlexanderLindholt/TextPlus/documentation/fundamentals/options/fonts.md

 ```

 It will output the asset id you need.\
-Simply copy-and-paste it into the `Font` object's `Family`.
+Simply copy-and-paste it into the `Font` object’s `Family`.

 ### Custom fonts

-If it's still not enough, custom fonts offer endless possibilities.\
+If it’s still not enough, custom fonts offer endless possibilities.\
 Learn all about it in the dedicated section:

 {% content-ref url="broken-reference" %}